-The proposed changes will primarily impact the manufacturing industry sectors and involve the review of qualifications and units across 12 training packages.
+The proposed changes will initially primarily impact the manufacturing industry sectors and involve the updating of qualifications and units across 10 training packages.
+Discussions will also be undertaken with other SSOs and the IRCs they support about how existing cross sector units in the Training Packages examined here may assist in their demand for digital skills.

-Training package development work to accommodate this review activity - it is proposed that an initial 3-month scoping phase is conducted , followed by a 12-month development phase.
+Training package development work to accommodate this updating activity - it is proposed that an initial 3-month scoping phase is conducted, followed by a 12-month development phase.
 The development phase will include extensive cross industry consultation and validation to ensure the updated training components meet industry needs.

-It is estimated that the Industry 4.0 research project proposed here would take six months to complete and would involve national and international7 consultations, as well as more detailed desktop research.
+It is estimated that the Industry 4.0 research project proposed here would take six months to complete and would involve national and international8 consultations, as well as more detailed desktop research.